Elaine Khoo (Operations Manager)

 Taila Mueller joins APC to focus on designing and implementing the ASEAN Community Impact Fund.
 She brings a unique and diverse perspective on philanthropy having worked with or collaborated with multiple stakeholders in the space, including philanthropic intermediaries, wealth management institutions, multilateral donor agencies, foundations, and impact enterprises in Asia and the United States.

-Prior to joining APC, Taila worked for Philadelphia based Geneva Global, a philanthropic consulting firm, in various capacities including Business Development Manager, Program Director for South Asia and as a consultant for the company’s consulting division.
-Recently, Taila ran a technical assistance program for Impact Investment Exchange Asia, which provided critical business development services to impact enterprises across Asia.
+Prior to joining APC, Taila worked for Philadelphia based Geneva Global, a philanthropic consulting firm, in various capacities including Business Development Manager, Programme Director for South Asia and as a consultant for the company’s consulting division.
+Recently, Taila ran a technical assistance programme for Impact Investment Exchange Asia, which provided critical business development services to impact enterprises across Asia.
 She has also worked for the Singapore Business Times, reporting on banking and philanthropy in Southeast Asia, and the Citigroup Private Bank.

 Taila started her career as a corporate finance analyst for the UBS Investment Bank’s Oil and Gas group.
 She has a Masters of Arts in Economics and International Development from the Johns Hopkins School of Advanced International Studies(SAIS) and a Bachelor of Arts in Government from Cornell University.